 So take time to keenly observe what “dot” changes you’ve made, perhaps some that may already be “span” changes.
 Now that your team has been working from home full-time (and with kids!), can you see having people work from home two days a week, without the kiddos around?
 That would cut emissions from commuting by up to 40%, which is directionally what we need to achieve by 2030.
 Did you attend an event virtually, find it useful AND you got to be home for dinner that night?
 Perhaps you swap a few in person events for virtual equivalents.
 I know I can’t wait to get back to my indoor cycling community.
 But can I also see going for walks more often instead of sitting in a dark room at 6am?
 Maybe not in the dead of winter, but certainly the rest of the year, as long as I can find friends to join me.
 Did you start to grow a garden and add plants, bushes or even trees into this world?
 Every little bit of added nature helps, so keep planting!

 So no, this pandemic is not good for the environment itself.
-But it has given us a temporary, powerful, hopefully catalytic vision of what a world with significantly less pollution looks like.
+But it has given us a powerful, Himalayas-filled, catalytic vision of what a world with significantly less pollution looks like.
 Let’s get through this pandemic and then go figure out a much, much better way to achieve it.

 Quote of the Week: “A vision is not just a picture of what could be; it is an appeal to our better selves, a call to become something more.”Rosabeth Moss Kanter